 I should say that while I have a poor-quality Harbor Freight MIG welder, I also have hardly any idea how to weld or use that machine properly.
 However, that did not stop me from making an ugly yet functional welded frame for the airbag!

-The frame is made of steel; I also made some aluminum L-brackets to hold my fake 3d printed right angle air hose fittings.
+The frame is made of steel, but I also made some aluminum L-brackets to hold my fake 3d printed right angle air hose fittings.

 Welding aluminum to steel is not happening with the welder I have available, so I’m going to have to settle for drilling some holes and securing these brackets to the frame with regular ol’ nuts and bolts.